gvwilson/thirdbit/src/fiction/santas/index.md

 grimly enjoying a complicated game of cards.
 The other two sat at the same table but did their best to ignore each other.
+Finner assumed they would have preferred to sit by themselves.
+However,
-Finner assumed they would have preferred to sit by themselves, but as he had found out the hard way, one of the staff would show up in about ninety seconds to encourage you to be more social if you did that.
+he had found out the hard way that if you did that, one of the staff would show up in about ninety seconds to encourage you to be more social.
 And while throwing food at them was briefly satisfying, it only made them heartier.
 One of them had actually started caroling